Foundation Diet and Health

 Values are too small to be relevant.

-Use in the kitchen:
+Uses in the kitchen

-Vegan recipe for tomatillo salad:
+Vegan recipe for tomatillo salad

-Wash the tomatillos and tomatoes and cut into small pieces.
+Preparation: Wash the tomatillos and tomatoes and cut into small pieces.
 Peel the onions and garlic and dice finely.
 Wash the jalapeño, halve it, remove the seeds and chop it finely.
 Mix all the ingredients with oil and coriander leaves and season with lime juice and salt.
 This salad is also ideal as a salsa with tortilla chips.

 Not only vegans or vegetarians should read this:

 Vegans often eat unhealthily.
-Avoidable nutritional mistakes
+Avoidable nutritional errors

 .